ainize-team/ain-js-trigger-router-for-ainize/README.md

 }
 ```

-The ain-js Trigger Router for Ainize simplifies handling these requests with built-in utilities.
+The AI Network Blockchain Router for Model API simplifies handling these requests with built-in utilities.

 ### Middle ware to check It is from trigger function.
 Use the middleware `blockchainTriggerFilter` to verify requests originate from a trigger function.